-Operating leases as a lessee are included in operating lease right-of-use (ROU) assets and operating lease liabilities on the statements of financial position (see note 2(t)).
+Operating leases as a lessee are included in operating lease right-of-use (ROU) assets and operating lease liabilities on the statements of financial position.
 Rent expense under operating leases that provide for scheduled rent increases over their terms is recognized on a straight-line basis.